 But are nesting platforms all that we need them to be?
 Now that loon populations appear to be in trouble in Wisconsin and perhaps even in Ontario — and now that some of the causes of declines are beginning to come into focus — maybe it is time for us to step back for a moment.
 Maybe we should ask whether platforms address the actual problems that loon populations face.
 To state it technically, can platforms mitigate the specific negative factors hurting loon populations and make populations viable in the long term?

-On the whole, then, floating nest platforms do not appear to address effectively the threats faced by loon breeding populations (to the extent that Wisconsin represents loon populations generally).
+On the whole, then, floating nest platforms do not appear to address effectively the major threats faced by loon breeding populations (to the extent that Wisconsin represents loon populations generally).

 While that quick analysis might seem reasonable, I have ignored one crucial fact about loon nesting habitat and platforms.
 Platforms often provide loons with an opportunity to breed in lakes or parts of lakes where they otherwise could not because of the absence or poor quality of nesting habitat.
 In other words, platforms actually create new nesting habitat.
 If the new nesting habitat that platforms make available contains enough food that parents can fledge the chicks they hatch there, platforms might provide “bonus chicks” that give the loon population a boost. *

 Of course, platforms are so enticing to loons that they must be deployed thoughtfully.
 A platform placed on a very small lake might lure a pair of loons to use it but result in starvation of the chick(s) because of food limitation.
 Since a pair lured into such a tragic situation might otherwise have nested and reared chicks successfully elsewhere, such misuse of nesting platforms exacts a cost on the breeding success of the population.
-(Loon conservationists recognize the pitfalls of using nesting platforms thoughtlessly and only deploy them where they are likely to do more harm than good.)
+(Loon conservationists recognize the pitfalls of using nesting platforms thoughtlessly and only deploy them where they are likely to do more good than harm.)

 * Population ecologists will recognize a potential flaw in my reasoning.
 Even if platforms result in a huge increase in fledged chicks in a population, density-dependent mortality during winter or migration (e.g. owing to food shortage) might wipe out all of these extra individuals.
 In that case, platforms would not be an effective conservation tool.
 In fact, increased adult mortality from a variety of causes could produce population decline even in the event of huge “bonus” chick production via platforms.